nextgis/docs_geoserv_prem/source/services.rst

 `NextGIS Web <https://nextgis.com/nextgis-web/>`_ is a server-based geoinformation system for gathering, storing, visualising and analyzing geospacial data.

-NGW Web Maps service allows to created cached tile services based on Web Maps created in NextGIS Web.
+NextGIS Web service allows to created cached tile services based on Web Maps created in NextGIS Web.

 Administrator enters URL of a Web Map in NextGIS Web, service name and scale limits for caching.
 After that the service will appear in the list.
 Service can be modified or deleted.